pnuckowski/aioresponses/README.rst

         # will throw an exception.

-**aioresponses allows to use callbacks to provide dynamic responses**
+**aioresponses allows you to use callbacks to provide dynamic responses**

 .. code:: python